abdotop/deno_octopus/README.md

   if (ctx.req.method === "GET") {
     return ctx.next();
   }
-  return new Response("Hello, world!");
+  return ctx.send("Hello, world!", 201);
 });

 app.get("/", async (ctx) => {
-  return new Response("Hello, Get!");
+  return ctx.send("Hello, Get!");
 });

 app.post("/", async (ctx) => {
-  return new Response("Hello, Post!");
+  return ctx.send("Hello, Post!");
 });

 app.run({ port });
 ```

 ### Methods

-`run(cfg: Config): void`
+`run(cfg: Config): void` Starts the server with the specified configuration,
-Starts the server with the specified configuration, listening on the specified port and binding to 0.0.0.0.
+listening on the specified port and binding to 0.0.0.0.

 `close(): void` Stops the server by aborting the controller signal.

-`use(path: string, ...handlers: HandlerFunc[]): void`
+`use(path: string, ...handlers: HandlerFunc[]): void` Registers middleware
-Registers middleware handlers for the specified path.
+handlers for the specified path.

-`get(path: string, ...handlers: HandlerFunc[]): void`
+`get(path: string, ...handlers: HandlerFunc[]): void` Registers GET request
-Registers GET request handlers for the specified path.
+handlers for the specified path.

-`post(path: string, ...handlers: HandlerFunc[]): void`
+`post(path: string, ...handlers: HandlerFunc[]): void` Registers POST request
-Registers POST request handlers for the specified path.
+handlers for the specified path.

-`put(path: string, ...handlers: HandlerFunc[]): void`
+`put(path: string, ...handlers: HandlerFunc[]): void` Registers PUT request
-Registers PUT request handlers for the specified path.
+handlers for the specified path.

-`delete(path: string, ...handlers: HandlerFunc[]): void`
+`delete(path: string, ...handlers: HandlerFunc[]): void` Registers DELETE
-Registers DELETE request handlers for the specified path.
+request handlers for the specified path.

 ## Context

-The Ctx class implements the Context interface and is used to manage the request and response lifecycle.
+The Ctx class implements the Context interface and is used to manage the request
+and response lifecycle.

 ### Properties

 - `req: Request:` The incoming request object.

 - `ok: boolean:` Indicates if the response is successful.